opendistro-for-elasticsearch/k-NN/README.md

 The number of errors during script compilation.

 #### script_query_requests
 The number of query requests that use the k-NN score script.
+One query request corresponds to one query for a given shard.

 #### script_query_errors
 The number of errors that have occurred during use of the k-NN score script.
+One error corresponds to one error for a given a shard.

 #### Examples
 ```